Indietro

 From the University of Hertfordshire in Britain in 2012, Professor Karen Pine from the psychology department conducted a study where she found that 57 percent of women admitted to wearing a baggy top when depressed, compared to a 2 percent wearing one when feeling happy.
 More than half of the 100 women interviewed turned to their trusty denim jeans on a blue day.

-When women were happy, 62 percent would put on a favourite dress, compared to 6 percent when sad.
+When women were happy, 62 percent would put on a favorite dress, compared to 6 percent when sad.
 Also when women were happy they tended to wear flattering, tailored clothing in bright fabrics.

 Furthermore, as a woman, our bodies change very frequently, and we may even have a “big” wardrobe” and a “small” wardrobe.
 Not being in your “small wardrobe” is another aspect of shape in fashion that can affect your mood.